 If you don’t get why a mattress made of gasoline is bad, scroll down to watch the video.

-But why are the added chemicals also bad?
+So, why are the added chemicals also bad?

 Because we spend one third of our lives sleeping, it’s really important to make sure we’re not inhaling toxins while the body is trying to rest and restore itself.
 The health impact of our exposure to mattress chemicals is huge – especially for kids.
 In this feature, we’re sharing what you need to know in order to choose the best organic mattress.